History of Nintendo: Nintendo 64

-In June 1996, the Nintendo 64 was released in Japan, with more than 500,000 units sold on the first day.
-It released in North America in September, selling out Nintendo's initial shipment of 350,000.
+In 1996, the Nintendo 64 was released in Japan and North America, and it had a successful launch.
 Nintendo's extremely competitive climate was pushed by many third-party companies immediately developing and releasing many of their leading games for Nintendo's competitors.
 Many of those third-party companies cited cheaper development and manufacturing costs for the CD format, versus the cartridge format.

 One of the launch titles for the console was Super Mario 64, a platformer developed by Nintendo EAD.
-It was the first fully-3D Super Mario game, and one of the first-ever 3D platformers.
+It was one of the first-ever 3D platformers.
 It had a long development period, as Miyamoto felt that before his team at EAD started designing the game's levels, he personally needed to perfect Mario's controls in 3D space, which had a complexity never before seen in games.
 Since Super Mario Bros., Mario's platforming controls have adhered to properties of real-life physics: mass, momentum, and inertia—paired with an unrealistic ability of being able to move mid-air—and the player has to consider these properties before moving and jumping.
-Before Super Mario 64, 3D platformers did not include all of these properties, making them to difficult to play.
-Rich Stanton later wrote for Eurogamer that it was the first 3D game that actually felt as good to play as a 2D game"; it therefore created the rules of 3D platforming movement that most games in the genre adhered to afterwards.
+Before Super Mario 64, 3D platformers did not include all of these properties, making them to difficult to play; It created the rules of 3D platforming movement that most games in the genre adhered to afterwards.
 It was ultimately the best-selling game for the Nintendo 64.

 Game Boy Pocket and exit of Gunpei Yokoi

 Nintendo followed with the release of the Game Boy Pocket, a smaller version of the original Game Boy, designed by Gunpei Yokoi as his final product for the company.
 A week after the release of the Game Boy Pocket, he resigned from his position at Nintendo.
 He then helped create the WonderSwan, a competing handheld console.

-In October 1997, Yokoi died in a car accident at the age of 56.
-He was driving on the Hokuriku Expressway in Neagarimachi, Ishikawa Prefecture, when he hit the car in front of him.
+In 1997, Yokoi died in a car accident at the age of 56.
+He was driving on the Hokuriku Expressway in Ishikawa Prefecture, when he hit the car in front of him.
 Stepping out to inspect the damage on his car, he was hit by a passing vehicle, seriously injuring him and causing his death two hours later.